n6g7/wikitranslate/README.md

 ## Usage

- - Install it: `npm i wikitranslate`
+ - Install it: `yarn add wikitranslate`
  - Require it: `let wikiTranslate = require('wikitranslate');`
  - Use it: